Will Purdue cover the spread vs. Alabama? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The 84.9 points per game the Boilermakers score are 10 more points than the Crimson Tide give up (74.9).
+- The 84.9 points per game the Boilermakers record are 10 more points than the Crimson Tide give up (74.9).

 - Purdue is 4-3 against the spread and 6-1 overall when scoring more than 74.9 points.